speakupai/audio-processing/README.md

 This repository contains python scripts to manipulate and convert raw audio to low resolution, noisy and messy compression\EQ.

-The boilplate scripts are inspired by: https://github.com/vbelz/Speech-enhancement
+The boilerplate scripts are inspired by: https://github.com/vbelz/Speech-enhancement

 it's been modified to work with latest version of Librosa